Solonarv/custom_hero_dota/docs/heroes/Flicker.md

-Flicker taps into her eldritch nature, gaining increased cast range for Flash Step and Rapid Strike; increased radius for Stabilize; the ability to Recall without using Flash Step charges; and refreshing the cooldown of Rapid Strike and Stabilize.
+Flicker taps into her eldritch nature, gaining increased cast range for Flash Step and Rapid Strike; increased radius for Stabilize; the ability to Recall without using Flash Step charges; and refreshing the cooldowns on Rapid Strike and Stabilize.

 | 150/140/130 second cooldown | 225 mana |
 |------|-----|